 That’ll be OK, right?

 In addition to being 24/7, students also are led to believe that online learning is convenient.
 This propagates a myth that students can complete their coursework when they want to, when in fact, most online courses have a specific sequence and structure (often using a week-by-week format); and schedule with specific deadlines for activities, homework, and projects.
 Further, because of this myth students are led to believe that they do not have to do anything that is not convenient for them.
 For instance, students are often bothered when they find out that in many courses they might be expected to login and take part in online discussions 3-4 times in a given week, or that they need to participate in a synchronous activity at particular time on a particular day.
-Unfortunately, students’ negative reactions to these unexpected activities may lead to faculty to avoid otherwise appropriate instructional strategies.
+Unfortunately, students’ negative reactions to these unexpected activities may lead faculty to avoid otherwise appropriate instructional strategies.

 You Can Do It All